 Proceedings of the ECB Sintra Forum on Central Banking (2023).
 Video presentation.

-With Gareth Anderson (Oxford and IMF), Saleem Bahaj, Angus Foulis, and Gabor Pinter (BoE).
+With Gareth Anderson (IMF), Saleem Bahaj, Angus Foulis, and Gabor Pinter (BoE).

 Presentations: Chicago Financial Intermediation Conference*, Royal Economic Society*, GRETA (Venice) Econometric Society winter meeting (Edinburgh*).